*Review based on the Playstation 4 version*

 Along with the Pagies, there are also Quills, with 200 of them to be found on every level, and are used to purchase new moves from Trowzer the snake.
 Five Ghost Writers (literal ghosts responsible for creating the magical book worlds Yooka and Laylee visit) can be found in each stage, which nabs an additional Pagie once all five are found.
 There’s a single Mollycool and Arcade Token in each stage, the former allows Dr. Puzz to transform the titular duo, while the latter is used to play the arcade mini-games by Rextro Sixtyfourus, a polygonal dinosaur.

-Yooka-Laylee also benefits from having fluid character controls.
+Yooka-Laylee also benefits from fluid character controls.
 Many of the abilities Yooka and Laylee gain throughout their adventure are performed in ways that should be familiar to anyone who played the platformers inspired by Super Mario 64 back in the day, but whether through lessons learned from the past or simply by the benefit of modern technology, Yooka-Laylee plays a lot smoother than most of its predecessors.
 It’s simply a fun game to control.

-On the downside of things, the camerawork is no better here in Yooka-Laylee than it was in the early 3D platformers that inspired it.
+On the downside of things, the camerawork is no better here in Yooka-Laylee than it was in the early 3D platformers that inspired it two decades ago.
 As fun as Yooka and Laylee are to control, the camera is just as cumbersome.
 Even the most beloved of N64 platformers receive flack for their camerawork, and it’s even the one aspect of Super Mario 64 that hasn’t aged gracefully, so it may be disappointing to know that it’s one aspect of Yooka-Laylee that feels like it came from the past, as opposed to being a tribute to it.
 Granted, the camera in Yooka-Laylee is never a chaotic disaster in the vein of Sonic Adventure, but it’s still unfortunate to see the one continuous flaw of the early 3D platformers is still at play.

 On a more positive note, the levels, while few, are varied and creative.
 Playtonic clearly aimed for quality over quantity, and they’ve produced some memorable stages.
 Like most platformers, the levels all have their own themes.
 The first two have expected gimmicks, with the first being a jungle and the second a snow-themed world, but the remaining three are a little more unique.
 The third stage is a swamp with a mild Halloween theme, the fourth changes up the gameplay by setting everything in a Vegas-style casino, where you have to win tokens to exchange for Pagies.
 Finally, Playtonic made the smart move by saving the best stage for last, which combines an outer space setting with a sea-fairing pirate motif, and is definitely a standout stage not just for the game, but for the platforming genre.